Company-of-Candle-Savants/company-of-candle-savants.github.io/_posts/2022-05-16-making_candles.md

 NatureWax C-1 is an all natural industrial wax blend designed for candles with a make-up mostly consisting of soy wax and palm wax.
 We used this wax along with beeswax to produce a candle wax with much greater stiffness compared to the solidified mineral oils.
+The C1 wax went through a hydrogenation process.
+This is ideal as plant-based oils tend to be cis-unsaturated fats, which have a "kink" that interferes with london-dispersion forces.
+The hydrogenation process converts the fats into their trans isomers, which will bind to each other better.
-It consists of 90% NatureWax C-1 and 10% beeswax.
+The mixture consists of 90% NatureWax C-1 and 10% beeswax.

 As both beeswax and C1 was solid at room temperature, it was unsurprising that this candle was the hardest candle we created.
 However, we still found that slight marks could be found by touching the candle.
 The 33.5g weight made an